 Welcome!
 I’m Tai Scarlet Kulystin, the creatrix of Purveyor of Pleasure.
 I am a somatic sexuality educator, occultist, professional harlot, and gender & relationships coach.
 This blog is my personal exploration of gender, sexuality, spirituality, kink, and the pitfalls of an overanalytical nature.

-I identify as a queer fat genderqueer polyamorous switch and prefer the pronouns ne/nem/nir or they/them.
-I spend a lot of my time thinking about sacred sexuality, sacred kink, relationships, the body, queer theory, depth psychology, erotic psychology, sexological bodywork, and so much more.
+I identify as a queer fat genderqueer polyamorous switch and my pronouns are they/them or any neutral pronouns.
+I spend a lot of my time studying sacred sexuality, sacred kink, relationships, the body, queer theory, depth psychology, archetypes, mythology, erotic neurobiology, sexological bodywork, and so much more.
 I'm in a long-term live-in relationship with my partner Onyx, and I also have a few other relationships and lovers.
 Read more about this site & me→

 I would blame my recent graduate school adventures for the lack of posts on here, but it started way before that so I really have no excuse.
 The last few months have been pretty wonderful.
 I presented at my first conference on a trip to San Francisco1 and I started graduate school.
 Onyx and I (Onyx especially) have been really involved with Occupy Seattle as well since the day it started.
 He’s been more involved overall than I have due to school, but I have been supporting it as much as I can.
 We also held our annual V for Vendetta/November the 5th Party which was wonderful.
 I’ve just about stopped doing anything other than school and spending time with Onyx at this point, the party was the last time I really socialized with anyone else.